-The therapeutic element – delivered by Tavistock Relationships at its centre in 56-60 Hallam Street, London W1W 6DA - will involve three ‘assessment sessions’ (two to parents individually, one to parents together, to agree a focus for the therapy), followed by six sessions of fortnightly couple therapy.
+The therapeutic element – delivered by Tavistock Relationships online - will involve three ‘assessment sessions’ (two to parents individually, one to parents together, to agree a focus for the therapy), followed by six sessions of fortnightly couple therapy.
 There is an opportunity for a further three, monthly follow-up sessions if this is deemed helpful by all parties.

 Mentalisation-based couple therapy for separated parents aims to help parents think about the possible impact of conflict on their children – and the impact of their conflict on their parenting.

-The peer mentoring programme – a six to eight week programme covering a variety of aspects of young people’s lives and relationships – will be delivered to small groups of young people aged 10-18 by Fitzrovia Youth in Action from its centre in 66-68 Warren St, London W1T 5NZ.
+The peer mentoring programme – a six to eight week programme covering a variety of aspects of young people’s lives and relationships – will be delivered to small groups of young people aged 10-18 by Fitzrovia Youth in Action online.

 The programme explores themes that have been linked to promoting positive mental health which have been co-produced by young people.
 These themes have been developed and shaped from evidence based models such as, ‘The 5 ways to Wellbeing’ and The ‘Resilience Framework’ as protective factors in supporting mental wellbeing.
 The themes that the programme will cover may vary as the group will be led and guided by the young people who attend themselves.
 However, core topics that are explored are usually: mental health, relationships, self-esteem and resilience.